-5.1 All councillors must make reasonable efforts to attend meetings of the council and of committees of the council of which they are members.

-Note: A councillor may not attend a meeting as a councillor (other than the first meeting of the council after the councillor is elected or a meeting at which the councillor takes an oath or makes an affirmation of office) until they have taken an oath or made an affirmation of office in the form prescribed under section 233A of the Act.

-5.2 A councillor cannot participate in a meeting of the council or of a committee of the council unless personally present at the meeting.
+- 5.1 All councillors must make reasonable efforts to attend meetings of the council and of committees of the council of which they are members. - Note: A councillor may not attend a meeting as a councillor (other than the first meeting of the council after the councillor is elected or a meeting at which the councillor takes an oath or makes an affirmation of office) until they have taken an oath or made an affirmation of office in the form prescribed under section 233A of the Act. - 5.2 A councillor cannot participate in a meeting of the council or of a committee of the council unless personally present at the meeting, unless permitted to attend the meeting by audio-visual link under this code.